oleeskild/digitalgardendocs/src/site/notes/Advanced/Hosting alternatives.md

 While the [[Getting Started/01 Getting started\|01 Getting started]] uses Netlify as the hosting platform, the site can be run on any other hosting platform.
 Some alternatives are listed below.
 Step by step instructions are yet to be written.

+## Self hosting
+If you want to host this on your own server, you can use the approach explained in the [following GitHub discussion](https://github.com/oleeskild/obsidian-digital-garden/discussions/160)

 ## Vercel
 > [!WARNING] Partially supported
 > Search is currently not supported on Vercel